-OWNERSHIP, BREACHES AND EXCEPTIONS
+I. OWNERSHIP, BREACHES AND EXCEPTIONS

 This Code will be approved Corus' Board of Directors at least every two (2) years.
 This Code will be maintained and updated by the Ethics and Conduct Office in consultation with Legal, People, Communications and Risk & Compliance teams.
-The Executive Vice President, People and Communication and the Executive Vice President and General Counsel are the executive sponsors, any changes to this Code must be approved by them and they are authorized by the Board to make changes which do not materially alter, changes, or take away from the obligations set out under this Code from time to time, including to align to applicable law and regulations or to another properly-approved Corus policy.
+The CLO is the executive sponsor, any changes to this Code must be approved by the CLO who is authorized by the Board to make changes which do not materially alter, change, or take away from the obligations set out under this Code from time to time, including to align to applicable law and regulations or to another properly-approved Corus policy.

-There is no intention to provide exceptions to this Code but should this arise, the prior approval of the Executive Vice President and General Counsel is required in all circumstances.
+There is no intention to provide exceptions to this Code but should this arise, the prior approval of the CLO is required in all circumstances.